jorenverspeurt/nootnoot/README.md

 # nootnoot — Multi-Host Ping Monitor with Optional Web Dashboard

 `nootnoot` is a lightweight, efficient Rust daemon for monitoring the reachability and latency of multiple hosts.
 It is designed for **network monitoring**, and can run either:

 - as a **systemd service**, or
 - interactively from the **command line**.

 The tool can adapt its ping rate based on host availability, it logs reachability changes and latency summaries, and can optionally expose a simple **web dashboard** with recent status and latency history.

 `nootnoot` is licensed under the **BSD-3-Clause** license (see the **LICENSE** file).

+FYI: this project is developed with the help of AI-based tools.

 ---